Webador/SlmQueueDoctrine/README.md

 ### Configuring the connection

 You need to register a doctrine connection which SlmQueueDoctrine will use to access the database into the service manager.
-Here is some [examples](https://github.com/DASPRiD/container-interop-doctrine/tree/master/example).
+Here are some [examples](https://github.com/DASPRiD/container-interop-doctrine/tree/master/example).

 Connection parameters can be defined in the application configuration: